soeai/mappgraph/index.md

 Running notebook *“generating_graphs.ipynb”* to convert all traffic chunks into graphs and save all of the graphs in 2 folder train_graphs and test_graphs (training and testing samples are determined by *‘train_test_info.json’*).

 There are two more hyper-parameters we need to input in the notebook before generating graphs.
-(N and window t).
-Each set of hyper-parameters (N, t) will also produce different set of graphs.
+(N and t<sub>slice</sub>).
+Each set of hyper-parameters (N, t<sub>slice</sub>) will also produce different set of graphs.

 The combination of all parameters we use to run experiments: